MFEK/glif/README.md

 * Download and install [`rustup`](https://rustup.rs/), selecting the `nightly` toolchain.
 * Pull this repository, and finally
-* Run the below command to get started.
+* Compile the project.
+An example command is in § Contributing; you may also find the provided `Makefile` helpful.

 ### Errors?